Tajae Sharpe: Personal life

 Sharpe's grandmother, Cozy Little, is a breast cancer survivor who was initially diagnosed in 2001.

 Sharpe also has a rap career, under the name Show.
-As of June 6, 2021, Sharpe has released four full-length studio albums; First Quarter, released in 2019, Credentials and Delay of Game, both released in 2020, and Overtime, released in 2021.
+As of June 6, 2021, he has released four full-length studio albums; First Quarter, released in 2019, Credentials and Delay of Game, both released in 2020, and Overtime, released in 2021.

 Legal issues

 On May 10, 2017, Sharpe and teammate Sebastian Tretola were named as defendants in a federal civil lawsuit that alleges the teammates were at a Nashville bar watching the 2017 NFL draft.
-Dante R. Satterfield, the plaintiff in the lawsuit, claims he told Sharpe he'd probably lose playing time as a result of the Titans selecting wide receiver Corey Davis in the first round.
+Dante R. Satterfield, the plaintiff in the lawsuit, claims that he told Sharpe he would probably lose playing time as a result of the Titans selecting wide receiver Corey Davis in the first round.
 The report alleges Sharpe responded by challenging him to a fight in a back alley and was accompanied by Tretola as a lookout.
-Satterfield claims he was knocked unconscious for 12 hours, suffered a concussion, and facial fractures from the incident and is suing for $500,000 in damages.
+Satterfield claims that he was knocked unconscious for 12 hours and suffered both a concussion and facial fractures from the incident, and is suing for $500,000 in damages as a result.